davidbwaikato/smokeandmirrors-gce-socketio/04-Apache-Reverse-Proxy-HTTPS.md

   webchat.mydomain.com
 ```

+  The result of running the `certbot` command is that it has made a new
-  This has made a new file in the Apache2 config file area:
+file in the Apache2 config file area:
 ```
 /etc/apache2/sites-enabled/000-default-le-ssl.conf

 ```
   which is very similar to your `000-default.conf` except it has additional